nachiket87/algoliaimplementation/README.md

 # Rails + React Dream Stack

-This is a practice full-stack application that includes
+This is a practice full-stack application that includes a backend database of over 5000 movies indexed with Algolia.
+A front end SPA with react that includes a search bar, a new movie sumbission form, a movie delete option.

-## To-Do
+## Project Pending Tasks

 - [x] Backend database seed
 - [x] Index records with Algolia